 There are 10 ski areas in western Washington State, nine in the Cascade Range and one in the Olympic Range on the Washington Peninsula.
 Western Washington ski areas are listed below.
 Three more Washington State ski areas not listed here are in the eastern part of the state, closer to the city of Spokane.

 For western Washington ski resorts, we list adult daily ski lift ticket prices and the cost of a regular season pass, followed by different ways to get discount tickets for daily tickets or passes (most often for weekdays, youths, seniors, and half-day or late arrival).
-Some passes go on sale as soon as the season ends, usually March.
-Many other season passes go on sale in fall, September-November.
-If you plan to ski regularly or take ski lessons, buy a season ski lift pass as early as possible.
+If you plan to ski regularly or take ski lessons, buy a season ski lift pass as early as possible for biggest savings.

 Other discounts may be offered for ticket packages or group purchase, military with ID, night skiing (if available), and other discounts.

-Some ski areas also offer snowshoeing and Nordic (cross-country) skiing trails, and tubing play areas at much lower rates than alpine skiing.
+Some ski areas also offer snowshoeing and Nordic (cross-country) skiing trails, and tubing play areas at much lower rates than alpine or downhill skiing.

 Cascade Mountain Ski Areas